vdevhub/python-spec/Achievement1/Exercise 1.2/README.md

    - `cooking_time (int)`: cooking time in minutes
    - `ingredients (list)`: ingredients, each of the str data type

    - *Reason*: A dictionary is suitable for a single recipe object as it stores data in key-value pairs which helps to describe different values as opposed to storing just values without meaning.
-Additionally, a dictionary can be easily updated.
+Additionally, a dictionary can be easily updated and expanded.
 The ingredients key is a nested list because each of the values is going to be the same type (String), these don't need specific descriptive keys, and a list will support easy searching and modification of the ingredients too.

 2. The outer structure called `all_recipes` is a list containing all recipe objects.